Find out your PHP version, database permissions, connectivity test results, and much more in Wordfence Diagnostics.

 This will enable verbose logging in Wordfence.
-A lot more will be written to the log which you can see on the ‘Scan’ page in the lower yellow box.
+A lot more will be written to the scan activity log which you can see on the “Scan” page.

 Start all scans remotely

-Wordfence usually starts scans by having the server connect to itself to launch another long running web request which performs the scan.
-Some servers are unable to connect to themselves correctly so we have created a mechanism which causes your Wordfence installation to connect to our servers which then connect back to your servers to start the scan.
+Wordfence usually starts scans by having the server connect to itself with a request to launch a scan.
+Some servers are unable to connect to themselves correctly so we have created a mechanism that causes your Wordfence installation to connect to our servers which then connect back to your server to start the scan.

-Note that this uses a secure token which prevents any user on the public Internet from starting a scan.
-Enable this option if you are having trouble starting scans.
+Note that this uses a secure token that prevents any user on the public internet from starting a scan.
+Enable this option if your scans don’t start correctly.

 Enable SSL Verification

 SSL verification should normally be enabled, but it can be disabled if you are consistently unable to connect to the Wordfence servers.
-You can see the status of your connection to Wordfence servers on the “Diagnostics” page in the section “Connectivity”.
+You can see the status of your connection to Wordfence servers on the “Diagnostics” page in the “Connectivity” section.

 Disable reading of php://input